Sean Ervine: International career

 Ervine made his debut for Zimbabwe in October 2001 in a One Day International against England.
 He was a member of the 2003 World Cup squad and ever-present during the England tour later that year.
-He had begun to show signs that he was maturing into a genuine international player with his last three Test innings all half-centuries 53 against Australia, and 86 and 74 against Bangladesh.
+He had begun to show signs of maturing into a genuine international player with his last three Test innings all half centuries, 53 against Australia, and 86 and 74 against Bangladesh.

 He played 42 one-day internationals, scoring a total of 698 runs at a batting average of nearly 26 and taking 41 wickets.
-Arguably his best moment in international cricket came in the 2003–04 VB Series in Australia against India when he scored a century before being run out for 100 during an unlikely, but ultimately unsuccessful, run-chase at the Adelaide Oval.
+Arguably his best moment in international cricket came in the 2003–04 VB Series in Australia against India when he scored a century before being run out for 100 during an ultimately unsuccessful run-chase at the Adelaide Oval.
 Batting with Stuart Carlisle, Ervine contributed to what was Zimbabwe's highest partnership for any wicket in ODIs, putting on 202 runs between them.

 Ervine was one of the 15 rebel cricketers in dispute with the Zimbabwe Cricket Union and left the country in 2004.
 It seemed he might make an unlikely comeback for the country at the 2011 World Cup when he was named in their squad for the tournament, having had some preliminary discussions about the possibility, but later pulled out, reversing his decision due to the financial security that a guaranteed county contract with Hampshire brought.